sibyl-dev/sibyl-api/README.md

 Once Sibyl-API is running, you can access and test your APIs manually at `localhost:3000/apidocs`

 ## Preparing database
 Sibyl-API uses a MongoDB-based database system.
+We offer several methods to setup your database.

+### With the prepare-db script
 You can fill the database using the `preprocessing.py` script by following these steps.
 Be sure to `start` your mongodb service before using the database.

 First, if it doesn't already exist, add a `dbdata` directory in the top-level `sibyl-api` directory.